Phantas0s/playground/README.md

 This repository is here for me to remember the following thing:

-Never stop learning and have fun!
+1. Never stop learning
+2. Have fun!